Authentic Enchilada Sauce From Whole Dried Chiles

 Authentic red enchilada sauce should start with whole dried chiles.
 Chili powder can season a quick sauce, but it cannot give the same body as softened chile skin and flesh.

-Pasilla is optional.
-Use it when you want a darker sauce, but keep it behind the guajillo so the color does not turn muddy.
-The same dark-fruit behavior drives pasilla chile salsa, but enchilada sauce needs a smoother strain.
+One pasilla is optional.
+Use it for a darker finish, but keep it behind the guajillo so the color does not turn muddy.

 This is why the sauce is not just guajillo salsa poured over tortillas.
 Enchilada sauce needs strainable body, oil frying, and enough thickness to coat.